Minimal networks for sensor counting problem using discrete Euler calculus

 \begin{definition} Let $P$ be a poset.
 An element $x$ in $P$ is termed a {\em down-beat point} if the subposet $P_{>x}=\{y \in P \mid y>x\}$ possesses a unique minimal element. {\em Up-beat points} are defined dually.
 We refer to a point as simply a {\em beat point} if it is either a down-beat point or an up-beat point. \end{definition}

-A beat point of a poset does not affect the homotopy type of the original poset.
+A beat point of a finite poset does not affect the homotopy type of the original poset as a finite $T_0$-space.
 We obtain a minimal model with respect to the homotopy type of a finite poset by removing all beat points one by one.
 This is known as the {\em core}.
 It is well known that the core is determined uniquely up to isomorphism, regardless of the order in which the points are removed.
 Stong classified the homotopy type of finite posets using their cores.

 \begin{theorem}[Theorem 4 of \cite{Sto66}] Let $P$ and $Q$ be finite posets. $P$ is homotopy equivalent to $Q$ if and only if their cores are isomorphic to each other.
 In particular, a finite poset $P$ is contractible if and only if the core consists of a single point. \end{theorem}